a5221985/tutorials/Python/python_3_theory.md

 		not_null = string1 or string2 or string3
 		not_null # Trondeim

-8. Note: Assignments cannot occur inside expressions (Unline in C)
+8. Note: Assignments cannot occur inside expressions (Unlike in C)

 ### Comparing Sequences and Other Types ###
 1. Sequence objects of same sequence types can be compared with each other